 To reserve your apartment for the move-in date (if you’re not moving in the same day), you’re going to have to put some cash on the line right away.
 (For my apartment it was 5,000 Thai Baht – about $150).

 On move-in day, the 5,000 became a down payment for the refundable security deposit.

 All my fees were payable in cash, so be prepared to make a trip to the ATM.

-Step Seven: Move In!
+Step Seven: Move Into Your New Apartment!

 …and enjoy!
 Although this system for how to find an apartment in Chiang Mai works really well in Chiang Mai, it may not work as well in other cities that aren’t as well equipped for short/medium-term renters (aka: digital nomads).
 More recently, I applied this process to finding an apartment in Hoi An (Vietnam), and I found a dedicated Facebook Group (Hoi An Expats Property – Buy and Rent) to be the most valuable.

 Considering I’ve been on the road for over 11 years, you’d think I have more experience finding apartments around the world.
 Strangely, I don’t.
 That’s because the vast majority of the time, I have chosen my destinations based on a specific opportunity to go there, which, much of the time, involved free accommodation like house-sitting or volunteering.
 This made it exponentially easier to get my bearings; all I had to do was arrive and plug myself into whatever community/local neighbourhood awaited me.
 Not only did this save me a ton of money on accommodation, but it was incredibly rewarding.
 (See also: How to Get Free Accommodation Around the World)

 Although, as I’ve discovered, there’s also something to be said for having your own space without the commitment of volunteering, nor the onus to care for somebody else’s home and pets (which often also restricts your time and movements).
 It’s all a trade-off, and depends on how you wish to live your life on the road.